FAQs

 - Should I open the windows to help the drying process?

-Opening the windows in your home to assist the drying process is not always recommended.
+Opening the windows in your commercial property to assist the drying process is not always recommended.
 Outside weather conditions may vary.
 Your ServiceMaster Restore technician will determine when and if opening windows to let in outside air is advisable.